-A fireplace is a wonderful home appliance that comes in handy during the cooler times of the year.
+A wood or gas fireplace is a wonderful home appliance that comes in handy during the cooler times of the year.
 It’s perfect for snowy days, family gatherings, and cold Christmas mornings.

 However, a fireplace can be a safety hazard to any home if the necessary precautions aren’t taken.
 For any parent, you should make sure to create a safe environment around the fireplace for your little one!

 Picking up a reliable fireplace screen is the perfect solution for the safety of your toddler.